About Teton Valley Pole Dance

 What should I wear to my lesson?

-To ensure your safety and performance, please avoid applying lotion to your hands or legs 24-48 hours before your lesson, as it can hinder your ability to grip the pole.
+To ensure your safety and performance, please avoid applying lotion to your hands and legs 24-48 hours before your lesson, as it can hinder your ability to grip the pole.
 Additionally, please refrain from wearing jewelry to your session.

 I'm worried I’m not strong or flexible enough for pole dance.